THETRIPOL89/THETRIPOL89/README.md

 - 🌱 I’m currently learning C#
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Learn C# and improve Python
-- ⚡ Fun fact: I play guitar/midi pianos, and I like to create Discord's bots.
+- ⚡ Fun fact: I play guitar and midi, and I like to create Discord's bots.

 ### Connect with me: